fortcollinscreatorhub/Watchdog_ESP32-IDF/docs/user-manual.md

 ### Cancelling an Alarm

 The controller automatically cancels all alarms after a configurable cooldown period following the most recent time any alarm was triggered.
-There is not way for a user to override this; you must simply wait for the cooldown period.
+There is no way for a user to override this; you must simply wait for the cooldown period.

 Once the alarm condition has been cancelled, a new request must be made before the controller will turn on the compressor again.
 This could be by:

 * Placing an RFID onto a piece of equipment.
-Note that this must be a fresh read of the RFID; simply leaving the RFID on the equipment is not enough.
+For some equipment, this must be a fresh read of the RFID; simply leaving the RFID on the equipment might not be enough.
 * Pressing the request button on the control panel.
 Again, this will only be registered if it happens after the alarm condition is cancelled.